What must I do as part of the owners corporation?

 - Advising on the owners corporation’s rights and responsibilities

-- Preparing changes to by-laws and registering them at the Land and Property Information
+- Preparing changes to by-laws and registering them at NSW Land Registry Services.

 - Helping you resolve any disputes with other owners or residents